How often do injury claims go to court and what happens when they do?

 Court proceedings can be time-consuming and expensive, although this is often less of a concern for claimants using a no-win, no-fee agreement.

-Insurance companies, who are usually the ones paying out in compensation cases, generally prefer to avoid the extra costs and risks associated with going to court.
-Out-of-court settlements are regarded as a faster, more practical and cost-effective solution.
+Most compensation claims involve negotiations between the claimant's solicitor and the defendant's insurance company.
+Insurance companies, which typically pay out in injury compensation cases, generally prefer to avoid the extra costs and risks of going to court.
+Out-of-court settlements are seen as a faster, more practical, and cost-effective solution.

 No win no fee